-Forensic criminologists, who have bachelor’s degree, can work as case officers, prison guards and criminal investigators.
-Others, who have master degree, can work as writers, professors, researchers and college and university professors.
+Forensic criminologists, who have a bachelor’s degree, can work as case officers, prison guards, and criminal investigators.
+Others, who have a master degree, can work as writers, professors, researchers and college and university professors.
 Generally, they can work at Police departments, the FBI, state and local governmental agencies, colleges and universities and consultancy agencies.

 Any forensic psychologists, who have Ph.D. in Clinical Psychology or Psy.D, can work as psychologists in the following settings:

 - Correctional centers

 - Police department

 - Law firms

 - Prisons, jails, and juvenile detention centers.